aleju/imgaug/changelogs/master/added/20190927_unwrapped_bb_aug.md

 * [breaking] Added parameter `parents` to `Augmenter.augment_bounding_boxes()`.
   This breaks if `hooks` was used as a *positional* argument in connection with that method.
-* [breaking] Added parameter `func_bounding_boxes` to `Lambda`.
+* [rarely breaking] Added parameter `func_bounding_boxes` to `Lambda`.
   This breaks if one relied on the order of the augmenter's parameters instead of their names.
-* [breaking] Added parameter `func_bounding_boxes` to `AssertLambda`.
+* [rarely breaking] Added parameter `func_bounding_boxes` to `AssertLambda`.
   This breaks if one relied on the order of the augmenter's parameters instead of their names.
-* [breaking] Added parameter `check_bounding_boxes` to `AssertShape`.
+* [rarely breaking] Added parameter `check_bounding_boxes` to `AssertShape`.
   This breaks if one relied on the order of the augmenter's parameters instead of their names.